Camonophy/sagasu/README.md

 sagasu 'yellow'
 ```

-will search in any file, that can be reached from the _Documents_ folder, for a line that contains the word *_yellow_*.
+will search in any file that can be found from the _Documents_ directory for a line that contains the word *_yellow_*.
-The result could be somthing like this:
+The output should be something like this:
 ```sh
 src/File.cs: